Impairment assessment

 Impairment assessors are medical practitioners that are accredited under the Accreditation Scheme established by the Minister for Industrial Relations.
 Their role is to assess injured workers and prepare assessment reports in accordance with the relevant edition of the Impairment Assessment Guidelines to determine:

-- whether the injury has reached maximum medical improvement
+- whether the injury has stabilised

 - whether the worker's injury has resulted in an impairment